 2 do not abbreviate the country name, even though the space for it on the form is tiny.
 Believe it or not, my first go was rejected because I did this and I had to post another one to the US.
 The neighbours all heard as I leaped about, spluttering ‘do you mean to tell me these people can’t tell that UK means United Kingdom?
 And they have jobs?’
 But the IRS is looking for reasons to reject.
 And not following these footling rules will get you rejected.

 Find an example of exactly how to fill in W-8BEN here.

-You can now bypass the initial form-filling and call your nearest US consulate for an EIN.
+Residents of some countries can now bypass the initial form-filling and call the nearest US consulate for an EIN.
 Tell them you are a ‘sole proprietor’ and you are an author selling ebooks in their country.
 Tell them it is for compliance with tax withholding – and you get the number there and then.
 Wow.
 After that you’ll still need the W8-BEN – but that’s one stage of faffing and waiting dispensed with!

 Now available: My Memories of a Future Life (The Complete Novel)… ‘Classy, stylish, gripping… profound’